Skip to main content

 How Much Does a Copier Cost?

-With all of that in mind, here's a breakdown of what you can expect a range of color and black and white copiers to cost.
+Considering all of that, here's a breakdown of the cost of a range of color and black-and-white copiers.

-When you see “MFP”, think “copier.”
+When you see “MFP (multi-function printer),” think “copier.”
 PPM (pages per minute) is the fastest print speed for each device.
 IPM (images per minute) is the fastest scanning speed for each device.

 This size of printer is generally for individual or small workgroup use.
 In this range, you can find a B&W printer with speeds of 62 ppm.
 Color printers in this range output up to 50 ppm (in color and B&W)

-If you need one small device to copy, scan, print, and fax; there are a variety of options at a reasonable price point.
-A good choice for low-volume use.
+If you need one small device to copy, scan, print, and fax, there are various options at a reasonable price point.
+This is a good choice for low-volume use.

 Color Desktop MFP / Copier: $800 – $2,600

-Again, a small device for individual or small workgroup use.
-Color speeds approach 32 ppm.
-Wireless printing capabilities are also often available at this price range.
+Again, this is a small device for individual or small workgroup use.
+Color speeds approach 32 ppm, and wireless printing capabilities are often available at this price range.

 Business Class MFP / Copier: $2,000 - $11,000

 These are the copiers that you find in 90% of all businesses.
 The workhorse of the business world.
-They carry the largest load of copy and print volume.
-And also the conduit between the scanning of documents and your line of business applications.
+They carry the most significant load of copy and print volume.
+It is also the conduit between the scanning of documents and your line of business applications.

 what-does-a-copier-cost.jpg

-Many of these copiers can also enable business apps (scan to cloud or email, print from anywhere, pull printing capabilities, etc.)
+Many copiers can also enable business apps (scanning to the cloud or email, printing from anywhere, pull printing capabilities, etc.)

 • MFP B&W | 50 ppm (up to 120 images per minute) $2,000-$7,000